ethereum/ethereum-org-website/src/content/developers/tutorials/run-light-node-geth/index.md

 First, [install Geth](https://geth.ethereum.org/docs/install-and-build/installing-geth).

-Once installed, running an Ethereum node in "light" mode is as simple as running the following command in a Terminal window:
+After installing Geth, you can run an Ethereum node in "light" mode by running the following command in a Terminal window:

 ```
 geth --syncmode light
 ```

 Once launched, Geth will begin connecting to other nodes on Ethereum - known as "peers".
+The process of connecting to peers may take a while.

-Once it has sufficient peers, it will begin to import headers from new blocks in the chain.
+When your Geth node has enough peers, it will import headers from new blocks on the chain.

 When new block headers no longer have an "age", Geth will be synced to the chain's head.